 - Utility knife: Cutting a hole in drywall or removing old carpeting is much easier with a utility knife.
 Buy one with a retractable blade for safety, and always make sure to close it after use.

 - Putty knife: The broad, flat blade of this tool makes it ideal for scraping old paint or spreading drywall patching compound.
 A metal blade is more durable and useful than a plastic one.

 - Hardware: Have a good assortment of screws, nuts, bolts and nails.
 This will save you the trouble of running to the hardware store when you need to make minor repairs.

 When DIY Isn’t Enough

 A set of basic tools can be good in a pinch, but some jobs call for professional intervention.
-When you need to contact pros, you’ll rest easier with a home warranty or maintenance plan from Pivotal Home Solutions.
+When you need to contact pros, you’ll rest easier with a home warranty or maintenance plan from Oncourse Home Solutions.
 Our plans connect you with qualified professionals nearby to repair or replace appliances or systems.
 Best of all, they help you avoid dipping into savings or paying out of pocket.
 To learn what types of coverage we offer, enter your ZIP code on our website.
 Then find the plan that works best for your situation.